yann-yinn/ulysse/README.md

 * MVC : routes -> controllers -> template
 * template system, with overridable templates and switchable themes.
 * Config files
-* organize code in module, config file by module.
+* organize code in module, config files by module.
-* Events listeners, events are also used in templates to let module include dynamically html or js / css.
+* Events listeners, events are also used in templates to let modules include dynamically html or js / css, blocks etc ...
 * String translations
-* Front-end edit links for contents.
 * PSR0 autoloader for vendors library or your own code.

 REQUIREMENTS